openbmc/docs/designs/device-tree-gpio-naming.md

 These are special case and/or grandfathered in pin names.

 Defined:
+#### air-water
-- air-water (indicates whether system is air or water cooled)
+Indicates whether system is air or water cooled

+#### factory-reset-toggle
+Indicates that a factory reset should be performed when the state is changed.

 ### POWER Specific GPIO's
 Below are GPIO names specific to the POWER processor based servers.